 By answering the questions above it will help you calculate in advance what your estimated start up cost will be before you get started with your greenhouse project.

-10 Important Ideas To Be Considered Before Construction Of Your Greenhouse Project!
+10 Important Ideas To Consider Before Construction Of Your Greenhouse Project!

 The area required depends on your business plan whether you will be following a retail or wholesale model.

 The minimum space should be at least a minimum of at least a couple of acres to make room for office space, separate parking spaces for employees and customers, driveway access for deliveries, warehouse buildings for storage and room for future expansion if needed.

 A wholesale venture like a plant nursery generally will require more space because the greenhouses will need to be much larger.

 These are local or state regulations that control land use within the jurisdiction of incorporated cities and towns to encourage safety.

 Health codes are established for the well being of the community.
 Greenhouse operations are only permitted to operate in designated zones within the corporate limits.